 - Right-click on them and select End Task.

-You can disable such apps from the startup to prevent them from running the next time you boot your system.
-You can also clean boot your PC if you have trouble narrowing down the app preventing the screensaver.
+You can also disable such apps from the startup to prevent them from running the next time you boot your system.

 Additionally, NVIDIA GeForce Experience users have experienced this error after enabling In-Game Overlay.
-To resolve the issue, disable this feature by following the instructions below:
+So, disable this feature and see if it helps.

 - Open NVIDIA GeForce Experience.